He that turneth away his ear from hearing the law, even his prayer shall be abomination.

 Cornelius gives one of the best examples of receptive hearers, when he assembled his family and friends to hear “all things that are commanded thee of God” (Acts 10:33).
 And Israel held a great celebration for understanding preaching that pointed out duties they had overlooked (Neh 8:1-18).
 The Thessalonians heard Paul’s Bible preaching as all preaching should be heard – as if the words were the very words of God (I Thess 2:13).

 No sermon is perfect, as any honest preacher will tell you.
-There are always small faults you can criticize, and conscientious pastors agonize over them; but the hearers who focus on them are wicked scorners (Is 29:20-21).
-Peter preached like an unlearned fisherman to the scornful Jews, but he had the wise words of salvation from Jesus (Acts 4:12-13).
+There are always small faults you can criticize, and conscientious pastors agonize over them; the hearers who focus on them are wicked scorners (Is 29:20-21).
+Peter preached like an unlearned fisherman to the scornful Jews, but he had the wise words of salvation from Jesus Christ (Acts 4:12-13).

 God will defend His preachers, as forty-two disrespectful children discovered (II Kings 2:23-25).
 Korah and his friends wish they had respected Moses and his preaching better (Num 16:1-33).
 God does not appreciate men ignoring or rejecting the message of His ambassadors (Deut 1:41-44).
 Paul despised such men (I Cor 14:36-38), and he did not allow foolish contentions, even about matters as minor as the length of hair (I Cor 11:16).